Theme of the week is: self esteem

 In the library you will find a wide selection of fiction and non-fiction books, CD's, DVD's, magazines, newspapers and a network of 30 computers.

-Homework Club takes place in the library every day after school 3pm-4.30pm (except Friday) and Manga Club runs weekly after school on a Monday.
+Homework Club takes place in the library every day after school 3pm-4.30pm (except Friday).

 On Monday 27th February young adult author Martin Stewart visited FCC.